Nessbound/quarternary-calculator-7/README.md

-### Quarternary Calculator 7
+### Quaternary Calculator 7
 This project is a collaboration between
 Noah Oosterhoff, Connor Vessely, Jared Bowman,
-Gio Velasco, and Peter Owolabi to create a quaternary calculator to allow users to be able to perform various quarternary calculations.
+Gio Velasco, and Peter Owolabi to create a quaternary calculator to allow users to be able to perform various quaternary calculations.